 The weekly National Drought Monitor map from the University of Nebraska-Lincoln (http://droughtmonitor.unl.edu/) for March 1, 2016, showed Virginia as drought-free, which has been the case since Drought Monitor report for January 26, 2016.
 Drought Monitor categories are as follows:

 D2 = severe drought;

 The Drought Monitor notes that it “focuses on broad-scale conditions [and] local conditions may vary.”

 For comparison, here are Virginia ratings from previous Drought Monitors from about one month, two months, three months, and one year ago:

-Looking at drought conditions beyond Virginia: The March 3, 2015, U.S. Drought Monitor rated 49.4 percent of the United States (including all or parts of 41 states) as being abnormally dry or worse, and it rated 13.1 percent of the country (including all or parts of 12 states), as being in severe drought or worse (categories D2, D3, and D4).
-(On August 7, 2012, 38.5 percent of the country was in the three worst categories; that was the highest percentage in these categories reported by the Drought Monitor since it began in 2000.)
+The March 1, 2016, U.S. Drought Monitor rated 28.6% of the United States (including all or parts of 32 states, plus Puerto Rico) as being abnormally dry or worse.
+The Drought Monitor rated 6.5% of the country (including all or parts of 6 states, plus Puerto Rico), as being in severe drought or worse (categories D2, D3, and D4).

 The nationwide percentages for abnormally dry or worse (D0-D4) and severe or worse (D2-D4) in the previous three months and one year ago were as follows:

-For a look ahead, the National Weather Service/Climate Prediction Center’s “U.S. Seasonal Drought Outlook” for the next 90 days is available at http://www.cpc.ncep.noaa.gov/products/expert_assessment/sdo_summary.html.
-Shown below is the outlook map available on March 3, 2015.
+For a look ahead, the National Weather Service/Climate Prediction Center’s “U.S. Seasonal Drought Outlook” is available at http://www.cpc.ncep.noaa.gov/products/expert_assessment/sdo_summary.php.
+Shown below is the outlook map available on March 2, 2016.